 And six months later, she decided to create her own estate on her family’s soils, where she develops wines looking like her.
 They reflect her audacity, freedom, loyalty and feminity.

 “Because I am convinced that organic farming is the future, I handle my vines to the rythm of plowing, natural cycles, without ever asking them more than they are willing to offer me.

 My wines are the result of a beautiful meeting between my land and a vintage“.

-The vines in Domaine Corinne Depeyre are attached by posts made in acacia planted in the ground.
-From the broad-leaves trees, the Acacia is an essence naturally sustainable, it’s rotproof, which guarantees a very good performance during the time.
+The vines in Domaine Corinne Depeyre are attached by posts made in acacia anchored in the ground.
+The Acacia is a naturally sustainable essence , it’s rotproof, which guarantees a very good performance during the time.